flutter/website/src/docs/release/breaking-changes/add-showAutocorrectionPromptRect.md

 ## Summary

-A new method `void showAutocorrectionPromptRect(int start, int end)` is added to the `TextInputClient` interface.
+A new method `void showAutocorrectionPromptRect(int start, int end)` was added to the `TextInputClient` interface.

 ## Context